1993 TOPPS BASEBALL CARDS BECKETT

 Jeter’s coveted rookie card has proven to be one of the most valuable from the entire decade.
 In Near Mint condition, Beckett values the card at $2,800 in its latest guide, making it one of the 80 most valuable baseball cards of all-time.
 Other notable rookie cards like Thome and Salmon have also held their luster, checking in at $200-300 in top grades according to Beckett.
 Beyond the rookies, stars like Bonds, Ripken, McGwire all regularly sell for $50-150.
 Even veteran common players fetch $2-10 due to the strong nostalgia for 1990s cardboard.
 Cards of Hall of Famers typically demand the highest prices.

-Read also: HOW TO CHECK IF MY BASEBALL CARDS ARE WORTH ANYTHING
+Read also: WHAT ARE UNOPENED BASEBALL CARDS WORTH

 Outside of the star rookies and veterans, the 1993 Topps set also featured numerous other soon-to-be notable players in their early MLB seasons that add intrigue for collectors.
 Names like Tom Glavine, Gregg Maddux, John Smoltz, Craig Biggio, Ivan Rodriguez, and Chuck Knoblauch started to emerge.
 The cards of these future stars can often be acquired quite reasonably for $5-25 despite their Hall of Fame-worthy careers.
 Wildcards from the set who went on to have solid careers like Cliff Floyd, Todd Hundley, and Robb Nen also hold appeal for fans of 1990s teams.